-Ask the butcher: fresh take on Aussie beef
+Ask a butcher: fresh take on Aussie beef

 Former chef Bonnie Ewan of Lucas Meats in Sydney’s Bronte, who recently won the title of Australia’s best apprentice butcher at the 2020 Australian Meat Industry Council (AMIC) awards, is one of a growing number of female butchers who are bringing a woman’s touch to the meat business.
 She chatted with Eativity about why you’re better off buying your meat from your local butcher, and why more women should consider butchery as a career path.
 Plus, she shares her super simple but extra tasty recipe for healthy beef rissoles.